Board Term: Jan. 1, 2017 - Jan. 1, 2021

 Tom Maynard is a member of the State Board of Education, representing District 10, which includes Williamson and Bell Counties and portions of Travis County on the Interstate-35 corridor and reaches to Freestone County on the northeast corner, Waller County on the southeast corner and Burnet County on the west end.

 Maynard has been actively engaged in education as a parent, teacher, school board trustee and non-profit executive for more than 25 years.
 Maynard worked in career and technical education for 13 years as an agricultural science teacher and earned national recognition for innovative programs and student achievement.
-He currently serves as executive director of the Texas FFA Association, the nation's largest state career and technical student organization with an overall membership of more than 102,000 students on more than 1,000 Texas campuses.
+He served for 16 years as executive director of the Texas FFA Association, the nation's largest state career and technical student organization with an overall membership of more than 116,000 students on more than 1,000 Texas campuses.
 Maynard retired from this post in January 2017.

 Under his leadership, Texas FFA has set numerous records for membership, student engagement and scholarship dollars awarded.
 He is the Texas FFA’s longest serving chief executive in the organization’s 85-year history and has earned a national reputation for implementing innovative technology solutions to overcome issues created by limited staffing.